The Care Bears Adventure in Wonderland: Plot

 In Wonderland, Tenderheart's group gain directions to Heart Palace from Officer Caterpillar.
-The Wizard sends his minions Dim and Dum to capture Alice using large battle robots, but the Care Bears defeat them with a Care Bear Stare.
+The Wizard sends his minions Dim and Dum (loosely based on Tweedledum and Tweedledee from Alice Through The Looking Glass) to capture Alice using large battle robots, but the Care Bears defeat them with a Care Bear Stare.
 Grumpy's group reunite with the others as the Cheshire Cat appears, portrayed as a rapper.
 The Cheshire Cat splits the group of two, directing Tenderheart, Lotsa Heart, Alice and the White Rabbit to Heart Palace, and Brave Heart, Grumpy, Good Luck and Swift Heart to look for the Mad Hatter, who knows where the Princess is.
 The Wizard captures Alice briefly and explains to her that when he rules he will make Wonderland less insane and more controlled.
 Alice flees and runs into the Queen of Hearts' throne room, where the Queen accepts Alice as her daughter whilst knowing she is not.
 Brave Heart's group locate the Mad Hatter who takes them to the lair of the Jabberwocky, where the Princess is.
 Grumpy rescues the princess, but the Jabberwocky gets a thorn in his foot which is removed by the Care Bears.
 In gratitude, the Jabberwocky (or "Stan" as he prefers to be called) decides to help them back to Heart Palace.